FGCU/SUS Immunization Requirements

-- Previous school documents (your high school can fax a copy but you will need to speak with that school to request them)
+- High Schools: Most public schools require the MMRs K-12 (you will need to speak with that school to request them)

-- Military documents, must have full dates MM/DD/YY not a discharge date (DD214 not valid) "Infinite Military Titer", must have actual lab documentation.
+- Military documents: must have full dates MM/DD/YY not a discharge date (DD214 not valid) "Infinite Military Titer" is not acceptable.
+We must have actual lab documentation.